thma/LtuPatternFactory/README.md

 [The Essence of the Iterator Pattern](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/iterator.pdf).

-## Typeclasses Category, Arrow & Co.
+## Type classes Category, Arrow & Co.
-Theses typeclasses aim at generalizing elements of Monads or Functors.
+Theses type classes aim at generalizing elements of Monads or Functors.

-If you have ideas how these typeclasses map to specific design patterns please let me know!
+If you have ideas how these type classes map to specific design patterns please let me know!

-# Beyond Typeclass patterns
+# Beyond type class patterns

 TBD:
 - Chain of Responsibility: ADT + pattern matching the ADT (at least the distpatch variant)